IBM/terraform-guardium-datastore-audit/modules/aws-postgresql-rds-object/README.md

 - TRIGGER
 - ALL

-By default, `skip_reboot = true`.
+**Please note:** By default, `skip_reboot = true`.
 After applying the module, manually reboot the RDS PostgreSQL instance to activate audit logging.
 Set `skip_reboot = false` if you want Terraform to perform the reboot.

 ## Dependencies